 Hanukkah feast in Vermont

 The Head Meadmaker at Groennfell Meadery in Colchester, Vermont (right outside Burlington), has a Mead Hall where they celebrate all of the big Jewish holidays by throwing a feast inspired by the family’s traditional meal, but they prepare all of the food using only Viking-era ingredients.
-They will be doing a Hanukkah Feast on Wednesday, December 13 in 2017.
+Next, learn what Rosh Hashanah is and how it’s celebrated.